-2) Compensation to employees and remuneration to directors and supervisors for the years of 2021 and 2020 were resolved and approved by the Board of Directors on March 25, 2022 and March 22, 2021.
+2) Compensation to employees and remuneration to directors and supervisors for the years of 2022 and 2021 were resolved and approved by the Board of Directors on March 24, 2023 and March 25, 2022.
 Relevant amounts recognized in the financial statement are as follows:

-December 31, 2021 December 31, 2020 Employee Compensation Remuneration of directors Employee Compensation Remuneration of directors Approved amount of distribution \$1,480 1,300 \$30,000 29,900 Amounts recognized in the annual financial statements 1,480 1,300 30,000 29,900 Differences
+December December 31, 2022 31, 2021 Employee Remuneration of Employee Remuneration of Compensation directors Compensation directors Approved amount of distribution f \$4,000 3,600 \$1,480 1,300 Amounts recognized in th annual financia statements 3,600 1,480 1,300 Differences - - a) The employee remunerations listed above are all paid in cash.

-- a) The employee remunerations listed above are all paid in cash. - b) If there are changes made to the amount after the annual financial statements are published, the changes shall be handled as changes in accounting estimates and recognized in the next year's financial statements. - For information on the Company's remunerations for employee and Directors as resolved by the Board of Directors, please visit the "Market Observation Post System" of Taiwan Stock Exchange. - x.
-Interest revenue y.
-Other income z.
-Other profits and losses
+b) If there are changes made to the amount after the annual financial statements are published, the changes shall be handled as changes in accounting estimates and recognized in the next year's financial statements.

-Items December 31, 2021 December 31, 2020
+3) For information on the Company's remunerations for employee and Directors as resolved by the Board of Directors, please visit the "Market Observation Post System" of Taiwan Stock Exchange.

+x.
 Interest revenue

+Items December 31, 2022 December 31, 2021

+Interest revenue

-Interest on bank deposits \$20,592 \$21,418
+Interest on bank deposits \$33,467 \$20,592

-Other interest income (overdue interest) 51
+Other interest income (overdue interest) 20 -

+Financial assets interests at fair value through other comprehensive income 81 -

-Total \$20,592 \$21,469
+Total \$33,568 \$20,592